Goat Breeds ~ How to Choose the Best One

 If you’re on the hunt for a low-maintenance goat breed, Spanish is a fantastic option as they have relatively low needs.
 Bred initially in Spain and then brought to the United States via Mexico, this breed is very well-known for meat production.
 What’s more, their breeding patterns are sustained throughout the year.
 When experiencing estrus, (when goats are in heat) does will be in heat for 18 – 22 days.

 You’ll find that Spanish goats were most prevalent for meat during the ’80s, and they are easy to spot thanks to their long and twisted horns.
-Although Spanish goats were the primary source of goat meat in the past, they have since been replaced by Boer goats, though they have a new purpose.
+Although Spanish goats were the primary source of goat meat in the past, they have since been beat out by Boer goats.
+Spanish goats are still a great option for meat production, and like many breeds, they have many purposes.
 If you need assistance with dealing with highly invasive brush plants, like buckthorn, Spanish goats are a fantastic addition to your farm.

 Pros: